yxj0312/docs/10 Techniques for Cleaner Code/Ep 2 Play With Confidence.md

     }
 }
 ```
-- expose that a user can be emailed
+- Expose that a user can be emailed

 ```php
     trait Subscribable